WORLD NEWS SCHEDULE AT 0600 GMT/2 AM ET

 HONG KONG - Hong Kong’s pro-democracy camp fails to regain some veto power in the city’s legislature in a pivotal by-election, struggling to draw what it hoped would be protest votes against creeping control by Communist Party rulers in Beijing.
 (HONGKONG-POLITICS/ (UPDATE 1), moved, by Venus Wu and James Pomfret, 552 words)

-China eyes “black tech” to boost security as parliament meets
+China eyes“black tech” to boost security as parliament meets

 BEIJING - At a highway check point on the outskirts of Beijing, police are testing a new security tool: smart glasses that can pick up facial features and car registration plates, and match them in real time to suspects in a database.
 (CHINA-PARLIAMENT/SURVEILLANCE (PIX, TV), moved, by Pei Li and Cate Cadell, 700 words)